-3193 D. Scope of Authority 3194 3195 3196 3197 3198 3199 3200 share into concept to comm nittee meetings will be used for communications between the parties, to information and to address concerns.
+D. Scope of Authority

+share i to cond commi ittee meetings will be used for communications between the parties, to information and to address concerns.
 The committee will have no authority duct any negotiations or modify any provision of this Agreement.
-The ittee's activities and discussions will not be subject to the grievance dure in Article 30, Grievance Procedure.
-3201 ARTICLE 39 3202 SENIORITY 3203 39.1 Defin ition 3204 3205 A. rity for classified employees will be defined as the employee's length of ken classified service.
-3206 3207 3208 B. Adjus stments 3209 3210 ne spent in leave without pay status will be deducted from the calculation of ity based on the same proportional basis that their appointment bears to full- 3211 3212 ppointment, except when the leave without pay is taken for: 3213 1.
-Military leave; 3214 2.
-Compensable work-related injury or illness leave; 3215 3.
-Governmental service leave; 3216 4.
-Legislative service leave; 3217 5.
-Reducing the effects of layoff; 3218 6.
-Cyclic employment leave; 3219 7.
-Union activities in accordance with Article 40.8; 3220 3221 8.
-A temporary exempt appointment with the Employer in accordance with Article 19.2.
-H; 3222 3223 9.
-Temporary employment with the Union in accordance with Article 40.9 and 40.11; 3224 10.
-Formal contract negotiations in accordance with RCW 41.80; and/or 3225 3226 11.
-Unpaid holidays for a reason of faith or conscience in accordance with Article 10.5.
+The attee's activities and discussions will not be subject to the grievance ure in Article 30, Grievance Procedure.

+ARTICLE 39

+SENIORITY

+39.1 Defin ition

+A. ity for classified employees will be defined as the employee's length of ten classified service.

+B. Adjus stments

+All tin ne spent in leave without pay status will be deducted from the calculation of

+ty based on the same proportional basis that their appointment bears to full-

+time aj ppointment, except when the leave without pay is taken for:

+1 Military lagray

+1. Military leave;

+2. Compensable work-related injury or illness leave;

+3. Governmental service leave;

+4. Legislative service leave;

+5. Reducing the effects of layoff;

+6. Cyclic employment leave;

+7. Union activities in accordance with Article 40.8;

+8. A temporary exempt appointment with the Employer in accordance with

+Article 19.2.
+H;

+9. Temporary employment with the Union in accordance with Article 40.9 and

+40.11;

+10. Formal contract negotiations in accordance with RCW 41.80; and/or

+11. Unpaid holidays for a reason of faith or conscience in accordance with Article 10.5.

+39.1 39.1 Defin A. Commishare is to condicommish proced.
+39.1 Definition A. Senior unbrok B. Adjus All times and senioritime

-3227 3228 3229 C. Time spent on a temporary layoff or when an employee's work hours are reduced in accordance with Section 35.6 of Article 35, Layoff and Recall, will not be deducted from the calculation of seniority.
+3227 3228 3229 C. in accordance with Section 35.6 of Article 35, Layoff and Recall, will not be deducted from the calculation of seniority.
 3230 3231 3232 D. Employees who are separated from state service due to layoff and are reemployed from a layoff list will not be considered to have a break in service and the time the employee is on the layoff list will be treated as leave without pay.
 3233 3234 3235 Е. For the purposes of layoffs, a maximum of five (5) years' credit will be added to the seniority of permanent employees who are veterans or to their unmarried widows or widowers, as provided for in RCW 41.06.133.
 3236 3237 3238 3239 F. For employees who are separated due to disability and are reemployed within two (2) years, in accordance with Article 34, Reasonable Accommodation and Disability Separation, the time between separation and reemployment will be treated as leave without pay and will not be considered a break in service.
 3240 39.2 Ties 3241 3242 o (2) or more employees have the same unbroken classified service date, ties will be 3243 broke en in the following order: 3244 A. Longest continuous time within their current job classification; 3245 B. Longest continuous time with the Employer; and 3246 C. By lot.
-3247 3248 39.3 Senio ority List 3249 The I Employer will prepare and post a seniority list.
-The list will be updated annually and 3250 will o contain each employee's name, job classification and seniority date.
+3247 3248 39.3 Senio ority List 3249 The F Employer will prepare and post a seniority list.
+The list will be updated annually and 3250 contain each employee's name, job classification and seniority date.
 Employees will 3251 fourteen (14) calendar days in which to appeal their seniority date to Human Resource 3252 ces, after which time the date will be presumed correct.
-A copy of the seniority list 3253 will b pe provided to the Union at the time of posting.
-3254 3255 39.4 Appl ication 3256 A 21 1 211 1 2 1 3257 This Article will apply prospectively.
-3258 ARTICLE 40 3259 Union Activities 3260
+A copy of the seniority list 3253 will b be provided to the Union at the time of posting.
+3254 20.4 3255 39.4 Appl ication 3256 3257 This .
+Article will apply prospectively.
+3258 ARTICLE 40 3259 UNION ACTIVITIES 3260